LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Update canSubmit check for ParentEntityEditPanel to check for actual differences and allow submission when all parents have been removed

 ### version 0.39.2
 *Released*: 23 March 2020
 * Dependency version updates

 ### version 0.39.1